 The bookmark was creeping on my browser’s toolbar for months.
 “Cryptographic Autonomy License” CAL-1.0 on the Open Source Initiative webpage.
 But today, I decided it was time to do my first amateur license review.
 This is a fun exercise (for me).
-Do not take this too seriously!
+Remember, I am not a lawyer and this does not constitute legal advice!

 The Cryptographic Autonomy License is one of newest Open Source licenses on the block.
 The Open Source Initiative approved it in February 2020.
 This license also made ripples when it came through.
 But the question I had, and could not find a clear answer to, was why is it so interesting?